tilemill-project/tilemill/platforms/osx/packaging.md

 distributable tilemill.app without requiring any other installation steps.

-## Caveats

-1) Where npm installs zlib, sqlite3, and node-mapnik depends on where these modules are defined in each depdencies package.json.
-The instructions below may differ slightly in terms of where in node-modules you need to look to find each module depending on how you installed them.

 ## Build node

 We build node with two cpu architectures, aka universal/fat to support older macs: